 Originally conceived to be geologist Bruce Black’s office, Kokopelli’s Cave is a spectacularly adventurous bed-and-breakfast venue.
 Hike along a sandstone path to get to your 1,700-foot cave suite equipped with a kitchen, Jacuzzi tub, queen-sized bed and a replica Native American kiva.
 Sunset views of Shiprock, a sacred Navajo mountain, are stunning.
-Learn more at kokoscave.com.
+Learn more at kokoscave.us.

 Three Rivers Eatery and Brewhouse

 Located in the historic Andrews Building built in 1912, this local favorite has 12 of the brewery’s 50 beers on tap at any one time.
 Check out the more than 600 beer labels hanging on the walls.
 Donated by Henry and Margie Glosser in 1999, they constitute New Mexico’s largest beer label collection.
 Learn more at threeriversbrewery.com/brewery.